OctopusDeploy/People/Software-Engineering/L5-Principal-Software-Engineer.md

 - I recognise patterns of organisational dysfunction, by observing data points, amplifying these signals, and advocating effectively for improvement.
 - I am an advisor or contributor to the leadership teams in my group.
 - I set a positive example throughout the company for quality, accountability, and responsibility.
-- I actively share knowledge relevant to product delivery teams.
 - I help define hiring standards and practices.

 <details>
 <summary>Examples</summary>

+- During a post-incident review, I recognised a valuable lesson and found a way to disseminate the lesson throughout R&D.
 - I drove an entire multiteam program from inception through to shipping code, without regular oversight.
 - I collaborated with other senior leaders to ensure I was aware of all major initiatives at Octopus and could account for them in my own initiatives.
 - The teams I work with are consistently winning.
 They chose ambitious targets, managed scope and expectations effectively, and delivered customer value frequently with customer adoption trends going in the right direction.